Post job

 Benicia, CA jobs

-At NorthBay Health the Medical Assistant I is responsible for providing direct patient care in support of a provider in an ambulatory care setting under the direction and supervision of a licensed physician.
-The Medical Assistant I may administer medications upon completion of medication administration course and specific supervision of a physician.
-Distribution of staff and patients may require reassignment to other areas.
+At NorthBay Health the Medical Assistant II is responsible for providing direct patient care in support of a provider in an ambulatory care setting under the direction and supervision of a licensed physician.
+The Medical Assistant may administer medications upon completion of medication administration course and specific authorization and supervision of a physician.
+Distribution of staff and patients may require reassignment to other nursing areas.
 At NorthBay Health, our vision is to be the trusted healthcare partner of choice for the communities we serve.
 We are dedicated to improving the well-being of our community by providing accessible, high-quality care to all who need it.
 Every member of our team plays a vital role in delivering compassionate and effective healthcare solutions.
-We invite you to join us in our mission to ensure that every patient and family member feels valued, respected, and cared for throughout their healthcare journey. * Education: High school graduate or equivalent preferred.
+We invite you to join us in our mission to ensure that every patient and family member feels valued, respected, and cared for throughout their healthcare journey.
+Education: High school graduate or equivalent preferred.
 Graduate from an accredited Medical Assistant program.
-Program or additional class work in medication administration required. * Licensure/Certification: Medical Assistant certification required within 6 months of hire.
+Program or additional classwork in medication administration required.
+Licensure/Certification: Medical Assistant Certification from certifying agency required.
 Current AHA certification or equivalent in basic CPR.
-Certified Phlebotomy Technician preferred.
-Program or additional classwork regarding medication administration required within 6 months of hire.
-MA medication administration competency checklist completion required within 6 months of hire. * Experience: One year of experience in ambulatory care setting preferred.
-Previous experience with medication administration. * Skills: Demonstrated effective time management skills.
+Certified Phlebotomy Technician highly preferred.
+Medical Administration competency complete.
+Experience: One year's experience in ambulatory care setting preferred.
+Previous experience with medication administration required.
+Skills: Demonstrated effective time management skills.
 Must demonstrate and maintain current knowledge and skill in providing ambulatory nursing care as appropriate for patients in the following age groups: Geriatric, Adult, Young Adult, Pediatric and Neonatal.
-Knowledge of medical terminology. * Interpersonal Skills: Demonstrates the True North values.
+Knowledge of medical terminology.
+Interpersonal Skills: Demonstrates the True North values.
 The True North values are a set of value-based behaviors that are to be consistently demonstrated and role modeled by all employees that work at NorthBay Health.
-The True North values principles consist of Nurture/Care, Own It, Respect Relationships, Build Trust and Hardwire Excellence. * Compensation: $25.34 - $29.37 per hour (Offered hourly rate based on years of experience in a Medical Assistant role)
+The True North values principles consist of Nurture/Care, Own It, Respect Relationships, Build Trust and Hardwire Excellence.
+Compensation: $27.38 - $30.19 per hour (MAX is commensurate of 20+ years of experience as a Medical Assistant, offered hourly rate based on years of experience).

 • Medical Assistant Float